MicrosoftLearning/dp-420-cosmos-db-dev/instructions/17-denormalize.md

 To get the same information in the NoSQL model, you ran one query, and its request charge was 2.9 RUs.

-The benefit is not just the lower cost of a NoSQL design like this model.
+The benefit isn't just the lower cost of a NoSQL design like this model.
 This type of design is also faster, because it requires only a single request.
 Further, the data itself is served in the way that it's likely to be rendered on a webpage.
 This means less code to write and maintain downstream in your e-commerce application.

 When you denormalize data, you produce simpler, more efficient queries for your e-commerce application.
 You can store all the data that's needed by your application in a single container, and you can fetch it with a single query.
 When you're dealing with high-concurrency queries, this type of data modeling can provide huge benefits in simplicity, speed, and cost.